-ABBA has sold over 381 million albums and singles worldwide, which makes them one of the best-selling music artists of all time, and the second best selling music group of all time.
-ABBA was the first group to come from a non-English-speaking country that enjoyed consistent success in the charts of English-speaking countries, including the UK, Ireland, the U.S., Canada, Australia, New Zealand,and South Africa.
+ABBA have sold over 380 million albums and singles worldwide, which makes them one of the best-selling music artists of all time, and the second best selling music group of all time.
+ABBA was the first group to come from a non-English-speaking country that enjoyed consistent success in the charts of English-speaking countries, including the UK, Ireland, the U.S., Canada, Australia, New Zealand, and South Africa.
 The group also enjoyed significant success in Latin American markets, and recorded a collection of their hit songs in Spanish.

 During the band's active years, Faltskog and Ulvaeus were very much in love, and married, as were Lyngstad and Andersson, although both couples later divorced.
 At the height of their popularity, both relationships were suffering strain which ultimately resulted in the collapse of the Ulvaeus-Faltskog marriage in 1979 and the Andersson-Lyngstad marriage in 1981.
 These relationship changes were reflected in the group's music, with later compositions including more introspective, brooding, dark lyrics.

-ABBA was honored at the 50th anniversary celebration of the Eurovision Song Contest in 2005, when their hit "Waterloo" was chosen as the best song in the competition's history.
+ABBA were honored at the 50th anniversary celebration of the Eurovision Song Contest in 2005, when their hit "Waterloo" was chosen as the best song in the competition's history.

 Powered by Wikipedia